ohbob/js_stealth/README.md

 // Or cast by ID
 await CastSpell(4); // heal

-// Check if spell ability is active (like chivalry, bushido, etc.) const enemyOfOneActive = await IsActiveSpellAbility('enemy of one');
+// Check if spell ability is active (see list below) const enemyOfOneActive = await IsActiveSpellAbility('enemy of one');
 const confidenceActive = await IsActiveSpellAbility('confidence');